 Many other changes occur as the heart failure progresses.
 We already know that increases in heart rate cause an increase in cardiac output.
 This is great for cell perfusion but becomes self limiting when the heart rate increases to the point (180-250 beats per minute for the dog) that there is less time for the heart chambers to fill up with blood during diastole.
 This leads to an inadequate amount of blood pumped being out by the heart chambers during systole.

 The increased heart rate also increases the oxygen consumption by the heart muscles, leading to an arrhythmia as they work harder and harder.
 Also, the heart is a muscle and needs proper perfusion to supply it with oxygen and nutrients just like all the other cells in the body.
 Blood flows into the heart only during diastole, and with the elevated heart rate, the heart spends less time in diastole.
-The end result is a failing heart that fails even faster.
+The end result is a failing heart that fails even faster because the myocardium (heart muscle) cannot get the blood it needs.

 This cat is having a breathing emergency due to asthma, and is breathing in 100% oxygen.
 This is identical to the breathing problem encountered in heart disease.